 Cabaret inherited its name from the French wine cellar.
 The tavern owners – hoping to attract customers – allowed singers, balladeers and jugglers to perform on their premises.
 This custom likely evolved from the medieval troubadours who traveled around performing as wandering minstrels and poets.
-By the end of the nineteenth century literary cabarets began to develop in Paris, allowing for an experimental staging of their works.
+By the end of the nineteenth century literary cabarets developed in Paris, allowing for an experimental staging of their works.
 The chanson or French song grew as a form of entertainment, including reporting on political events.
-With shadow plays, mime, poetry readings and one-act plays, cabaret became a venue for satire and the avant-garde.
+With shadow plays, mime, poetry readings and one-act plays, it became a venue for satire and the avant-garde.

 The highly-charged political shape of cabaret is seen especially in Germany during the two world wars.
 Frank Wedekind was jailed for six months due to his ballad that spoofed the Kaiser’s trip to the Holy Land.
-Erich Mühsam was a cabaret revolutionary, jailed for refusing alternate labor service as a pacifist in World War I and incarcerated in the same prison that later held Hitler.
+Erich Mühsam was a cabaret revolutionary, jailed for refusing alternate labor service as a pacifist in World War I. He was incarcerated in the same prison that later held Hitler.
 Here Hitler wrote Mein Kampf and Mühsam wrote a proletarian drama Judas.
-With the general amnesty in 1924, Mühsam was released and resumed his cabaret appearances.
+With the general amnesty in 1924, Mühsam was released and resumed his appearances.

 However cabaret in Europe was not just bitter satire against political and social evils.
 The Parisian cabaret Le lapin agile served as a meeting place for Picasso, Apollinaire, Max Jacob and Utrillo and witnessed the rise of Cubism and Expressionism.
 At the Cabaret Voltaire in Zurich, the Dada movement was born.
 Dadaism shocked good Swiss burghers taking its stand against war and propagating liberation through laughter.